You can transform our nation ... one family at a time!

 Why is there a Need for a Parent’s Guide to Marijuana?

-Over the decades, marijuana use has gone from being a drug that was publicly disapproved and criminally condemned to a substance increasingly accepted both socially and legally.
+Over the decades, marijuana or cannabis use has gone from being a drug that was publicly disapproved and criminally condemned to a substance increasingly accepted both socially and legally.
 As an emergency physician working in the ER, I see many patients who regularly use marijuana, and some of them come to me with complications they don’t associate with the drug.

-To illustrate, some time ago I asked an ER patient, ‘How often do you smoke?’
-His response: ‘Not much, maybe five times a day.’
 In his world, that wasn’t much.
-When discussing side effects with another patient in his 30s, he told me, ‘I’ve been smoking weed since I was 9 years old, and it is NOT the problem!’
+When discussing side effects with another patient in his 30s, he told me, ‘I’ve been smoking weed since I was 9 years old, and it is not the problem.”

 In other words, the patients I see often look to other reasons for their troubles before addressing their marijuana use.

 Many of us grew up in social and religious environments believing that anyone who used drugs was simply evil.
-And this black and white view of the morality of drug use is sometimes the easier and more comfortable conclusion.
+And this black and white view of the morality and legalization of drug use is sometimes the easier and more comfortable conclusion.

 But the compassionate truth we need to offer a hurting world is that people often seek out drugs because of a variety of problems.